ervinne13/gg-mern-workshop/README.md

  - Improve learners' skill in JavaScript by imparting the best practices and lesser known must do's
  - Train learners in developing application in MERN stack focusing on front end (React)
- - Introduce learners on their options for using databases (serverless architecture, MLab, Firebase, and local MongoDB)
+ - Introduce learners on their options for using databases (local storage, serverless architecture, MLab, Firebase, and local MongoDB)
  - Train learners in using source control management with GIT
  - Introduce learners into deploying their applications in a VPS with NGINX reverse proxy